ds2010/pyStoNED/README.md

  + [Chia-Yen Lee](http://polab.im.ntu.edu.tw/), Professor, College of Management, National Taiwan University.
  + [Yu-Hsueh Fang](https://github.com/JulianATA), Computer Engineer, Institute of Manufacturing Information and Systems, National Cheng Kung University.

-# Citing
+# Citation

-If you use pyStoNED for academic work, we encourage you to cite our [papers and upcoming `pyStoNED` techinical report](https://github.com/ds2010/pyStoNED-Tutorials/blob/master/Intro/Citing.md).
+If you use `pyStoNED` for published work, we encourage you to cite our [papers and upcoming techinical report](https://github.com/ds2010/pyStoNED-Tutorials/blob/master/Intro/Citing.md).
 We appreciate it.